ninasdesk/100-days-of-code/log.md

 **Today's Progress**: Worked through the 'JavaScript Arrays, Loops, and Objects' course on Treehouse.

 **Thoughts:** Today I learned more about while loops and I learned what an endless loop was and how to prevent it.
 I also started learning about 'do .. while' loops.

+### Day 37: 03 October 2018

+**Today's Progress**: Reviewed the 'JavaScript Arrays, Loops, and Objects' course on Treehouse.

+**Thoughts:** Today I learned more 'do .. while' loops and did some review.